-Per Public Health Order 20-20 last updated on April 20, 2020, Horizons is not allowing any visitors to our long term facilities except in compassionate care or end-of-life situations.
-We are screening all personnel, essential medical care, and maintenance providers using the following restrictions (updated 5/29/2020):
+Per Public Health Order 20-20 last updated on November 20, 2020, Horizons is completing covid-19 testing at a minimum of weekly for individuals receiving services, staff, and essential contractors working in our homes.
+In addition to testing, we are screening all personnel, essential medical care, and maintenance providers using the following restrictions (updated 7/31/2020).

 - Fever above 100F within the past 24 hours